min2ha/ukwa-site/content/target/44137/index.en.md

   "start_date": "2016-07-07T10:00:00Z"
 }

-#  The Tony Blair 'selfie' Photo Op will have a place in history

 Art could not stop the war in Iraq but this photomontage – now on show at the Imperial War Museum North – can influence how that war is remembered.